 The above hadith is quoted to prove that women cannot use perfume.
 The above hadith talks only about a woman who puts on perfume to entice men.
 The hadith only mentions about wearing perfume with the intention of enticing men and other people.
 If the intention is good then there is nothing wrong with women wearing perfume.

 There are several hadiths which say that women who put perfume cannot enter the mosque.
 One for an example is where the prophet (sal) said:

 "When any one of you comes to the mosque, she should not apply perfume".

 Wearing perfume for women while attending the mosque is the same as going out in public.

-(Ahmed and Ibn Majah-graded sahih by Ibn Kuzaymah and Albani)
+(Ahmed and Ibn Majah-graded sahih by Ibn Khuzaymah and Albani)

-What must be understood is that Muslims should not be extreme and say that everything is haram.
-Islam is an easy religion and let us stick to the advise of the prophet (sal) who said:
+Nowadays Muslim men are famous for oppressing women by using the word “fitna” as a blanket statement and this word is used to take away the human rights of women which Islam has guaranteed.
+What must be understood is that Muslims should not go in to extremes by saying that everything is haram.
+Islam is an easy religion and let us stick to the advice of the prophet (sal) who said: